mokojm/townshell/README.md

 ### Theory

 In Townscaper saved files, each position on the grid of Townscaper is called a 'corner'.
 On each 'corner' you can have one or more blocks.
 A block is called a 'voxel'.
 Therefore, every Townscaper building is an assembly of corners of voxels.
-If you wish to read more about how Townscaper saved files are made, you can read the following website :
+If you wish to read more about how Townscaper saved files are made, you can go to the following website : https://medium.com/@chrisluv/getting-hacky-with-townscaper-5a31cf7f4c6a

 ### Limitations